Dream (Taras Shevchenko poem): Plot

 In the prologue, Shevchenko reflects on the fact that each person has his own destiny and depicts the social and moral sins that flourish in the country.
-In the main part of the poem the drunken protagonist dreams about flying over Ukraine, then over Siberia and eventually reaching St. Petersburg.
+In the main part of the poem, the drunken protagonist dreams about flying over Ukraine, then over Siberia and eventually reaching St. Petersburg.
 He looks around the city, and then, having become invisible, enters the royal palace, where an angry tsar kicks his dignitaries.
-In the end of the poem the tsar turns into a kitten, and this metamorphosis forces the hero to laugh.
+At the end of the poem, the tsar turns into a kitten, and this metamorphosis forces the hero to laugh.
 The tsar's glance at the main character wakes him up.

 Themes

-In the poem Shevchenko depicts the life in the times when the common people were enslaved by the autocracy and satirically ridicules executioners and robbers of the people.
+In the poem, Shevchenko depicts the life in the times when the common people were enslaved by the autocracy and satirically ridicules executioners and robbers of the people.
 Shevchenko called his work a "comedy" in the sense in which Dante called his work, depicting the sufferings of his soul tormented by the national tragedy.
 The author's preface indicates both the genre properties of the work and the nature of the reflection of reality.